darshil3011/recommendkit/README.md

   # RecommendKit - Universal Recommendation System Framework

-  A ready-to-use, out-of-the-box library for training scalable recommendation systems.
+  A ready-to-use, out-of-the-box library for training scalable, two-tower network based recommendation systems.
 Built for accessibility and extensibility, this system can be adapted to any use case with minimal configuration.
 </div>

 ## ✨ Key Features

-- **🎯 Universal**: Works with any recommendation use case - e-commerce, content, social media, etc.
+- **Universal**: Works with any recommendation use case - e-commerce, content, social media, etc.
+- **Two-tower Architecture**: Follows industry standard two-tower model architecture for user and items
-- **📈 Highly Scalable**: Designed to handle datasets from thousands to millions of interactions
+- **Highly Scalable**: Designed to handle datasets from thousands to millions of interactions
-- **🔧 Accessible**: Simple JSON configuration - no complex setup required
+- **Accessible**: Simple JSON configuration - no complex setup required
-- **🚀 Extensible**: Modular architecture allows easy customization and feature expansion
+- **Extensible**: Modular architecture allows easy customization and feature expansion
-- **⚡ Production Ready**: Includes training, inference, and model persistence out of the box
+- **Production Ready**: Includes training, inference, and model persistence out of the box

 ## 📁 Project Structure